yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 ***aws***
 :  Is a term I use before a name to refer the act of searching a service in the console.

-To get started, from the console aws `AWS Well-Architected`.
+To get started, from the console aws `AWS Well-Architected Framework`.

 # Security Considerations
 AWS is literally a secure cloud platform, but it is as important to implement additional security measures to protect your data and applications.

 > Zero Trust, Verify Explicitly.

+Also, Microsoft champions the path of zero compromise and explicit validation, setting a resolute standard for unwavering security and reliability.

 ![Zero Trust](assets/week0/assets/zero-trust.png)

-- **Use strong authentication and authorization mechanisms.** Use IAM to create and manage users and roles, and requiring multi-factor authentication (MFA) for all users with access to sensitive data.
+- **Use strong authentication and authorization mechanisms.** Use IAM to create and manage users and roles, and requiring MFA for all users with access to sensitive data.
 - **Implement network security.** This includes using security groups to control network traffic, and enabling encryption for data in transit and at rest.
 - **Continuously monitor your resources.** Employ CloudTrail to track all API calls, and CloudWatch to monitor resource usage and performance.
 - **Use secure coding practices.** Write code that is free of vulnerabilities, and using secure development practices such as code reviews and penetration testing.